Paul-Isache/presentations-slidev/ssr/slides.md

 ---
 # Wrap-up

-- SSR is faster on the FP and FCP
+- SSR is faster on the FP and FCP, but it adds some complexity

 - you don't expose data which is not needed

 - translations can be rendered on the server, so files are not on the client

-<h2 v-click='1'>Is it worth it?</h2>
+- it will take longer to setup and atchitect the components and layouts, for a similar setup

-<p v-click='2'>Yes, from my point of view. but do your research first </p>
+- leverage microfronteds to split code and setup different teams

 ---
 transition: slide-up